mchav/MavenSearch/README.md

 Alternatively you can search by Classname as follows:

-`scala MavenSearch [-c] [Class Name]`
+`scala MavenSearch [-class] [Class Name]`

 You can also run a compound search.
 Say for example you wanted to version 3.0 of org.workingmouse's scalaz package.
 The query would be:

-`scala MavenSearch -g org.workingmouse -a scalaz -v 3.0`
+`scala MavenSearch --group org.workingmouse -artifact scalaz --version-number 3.0`

 This search returns a CoordinateResult.
-Leaving out `-v 3.0` from the search query would return a result of type ClassnameResult.
+Leaving out `-version-number 3.0` from the search query would return a result of type ClassnameResult.

+You can coerce a search to return a coordinate result by enabling the flag `--force-versions`